vendramin/quantum/README.md

+ Mathematical Aspects of Quantum Computing (Summer 2026)

-These are some lecture notes for a graduate level course on mathematical aspects of quantum computing, held at the Uni Marburg in the summer term 2026.
+These are lecture notes for a graduate-level course on some mathematical aspects of quantum computing, held at the University of Marburg during the summer term of 2026.

-*Remarks:*
-(i) To compile the notes you need to use the style.sty (in the style-file directory).
+# What (not) to expect

+Here, you get the most recent version of the notes.
+This may include some sketched and incomplete section and parts that are under development.
+Proceed with caution.

+# Compilation Instructions

+To compile these notes, please follow the guidelines below:

+### 1. Style Requirements
+You must use the `style.sty` file located in the `style-file/` directory.
+This stylesheet assumes a full **TeX Live** installation is available on your machine.

+### 2. Externalisation
-(ii) If you want to compile the notes using the _externalise_ option you need to
+If you wish to compile the notes using the **externalise** option, you need to:

-     (a) enable write18 for pdflatex, and
+* **Enable Shell Escape:** Ensure `write18` (shell escape) is enabled for `pdflatex`.
-     (b) create a "figures" folder for the figures to be compiled into.
+* **Create Figures Directory:** Manually create a folder named `figures/` in the root directory for the compiled graphics.

-     Also note that the first run will take longer than usual since all the figures need to be externalised.
+> **Note:** The first compilation run will take significantly longer than usual because all figures must be generated and externalised.
+Subsequent runs will be much faster though.